Yaphet-Chen/Notebook/Rarefied Gas Dynamics/Ideal gas.md

 <!-- /code_chunk_output -->

-### Ideal gas law
+# Ideal gas law

-common forms
+Common forms
 $$ PV=NkT=\frac{M}{m}kT=MRT $$

 or
 $$ P=\rho RT$$

 here:

 - P is the pressure of the gas,
 - V is the volume of the gas,
 - N is the number of gas molecules (or Avogadro constant times the amount of substance $ N_A n $),
 - k is the Boltzmann constant,
 - T is the absolute temperature of the gas,